 Leave it in the ground !

 Coal, oil and gas exploiters have never paid for the damage they cause.
 It's time to start with high carbon pricing above 200$/t per CO2 equivalent.
 Not many other regulations are required.
 With carbon tax or a tight concept of carbon certificates, large scale investments into renewable energies will start all by themselves.
 Wind and solar already outbeat coal, oil and gas in hours where they are available.
 But still, grids and storage is needed for a 24/7 supply.
 This needs a little boost.
 Competitiveness is the key to a global energy transition.
-Emission certifificates can be debated.
-But their amount must be limited to the carbon budget for 1,5° for all time with no exeption and include all sectors globally.
+The amount of emission certificates must be limited to the carbon budget for 1,5° for all time with no exeption and include all sectors globally.
 This would be more diffult to manage than a simple carbon tax.
 Renewable energy needs fair market conditions, power net access and international cooperation.
 The transition to 100% renewable energy would probably be cheaper than the trillions yet to spend on oil, gas and coal.
 Once installed, operation costs for wind and solar are low - a long term benefit for society.